parkerotto/forty-jekyll-theme/about-us.md

      alt="Chicago Studies Logo"
      style="float: left;" />
 <h2 id="content">Chicago Studies</h2>
-<p>Chicago Studies makes it easier for the College to forge genuine bonds with our amazing city.
-We offer O-Week and Welcome Week programming, sponsor classes and city-based research initiatives, and share resources to help you be more than a visitor while you're here, so you can better understand (and have a positive impact on) your new home.</p>
+<p>Chicago Studies makes it easier for the University of Chicago College to forge genuine bonds with our amazing city.
+They offer O-Week and Welcome Week programming, sponsor classes and city-based research initiatives, and share resources to help you be more than a visitor while you're here, so you can better understand (and have a positive impact on) your new home.</p>
 <div class="row">
 	<div class="6u 12u$(small)">
 		<img src="assets/images/potto.jpg"
      		alt="Parker Otto Headshot"/>
 		<h3>Parker Otto</h3>
-		<p>Parker Otto is the inaugural Herbert Zarr Post-Baccalaureate Fellow in GIS with the University of Chicago Library's Center for Digital Scholarship.
-He also serves as the Graduate Research Coordinator for the Chicago Studies Program.
-The underlying code and computational workflow that makes the Roaring 20s Project possible was developed by him in May of 2024 as part of the GIScience Practicum course at the University of Chicago.</p>
+		<p>Parker Otto was the inaugural Herbert Zarr Post-Baccalaureate Fellow in GIS with the University of Chicago Library's Center for Digital Scholarship.
+He currently serves as the Graduate Research Coordinator for the Chicago Studies Program and is working on his masters in city and regional planning at the University of Pennsylvania.
+The underlying code and computational workflow that makes the Chicago Urban Heritage Project possible was developed by him in May of 2024 as part of the GIScience Practicum course at the University of Chicago.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<img src="assets/images/cskrable.jpg"